psyinfra/HTCAnalyze/CONFIG.md

 ## Idea

 For example your config file sits in one of these directories:
-1.  project_folder/config
+1. current_working_directory
+2. project_directory/config
-2. /etc
+3. /etc
-3. ~/.config/htcompact
+4. ~/.config/htcompact

 <details>
 <summary>